 There are several deep water anchorage points in the Harbour as well as private moorings owned and rented out by the Shelburne Harbour Yacht Club.
 More information on the Shelburne Harbour Yacht Club can be found at www.shyc.ca.

-The Port of Shelburne is owned and operated by the Town of Shelburne through the Shelburne Port Authority.
-The Shelburne Port Authority is governed by a committee comprised of public and private sector representatives; the current Chair of the Shelburne Port Authority is Town Councillor Harold Locke.
+The Port of Shelburne is owned and operated by the Town of Shelburne through the Shelburne Port Committee.
+The Shelburne Port Committee is comprised of public and private sector representatives; the current Chair of the Shelburne Port Committee is Mayor Harold Locke.
 More information on the Town of Shelburne can be found at www.town.shelburne.ns.ca.